- Strategies and Plans

-This is the third article in a short series of articles on the basics of how organizational change management is conducted.
+This is the second article in a short series of articles on the basics of how organizational change management is conducted.
 The first article focused on understanding what is changing, why the changes are being made, and who is impacted.
-The second article focused on the change strategy and plan that defines the overall change journey and detailed plan of activities over the life of a project.

-When you need help creating, managing, or executing an organizational change management effort for your large and complex project, it is critical to find the right company to help you.
+When you need help forming and managing an organizational change management effort for your large and complex project, it is critical to find the right company to help you.
 TAM Training has the experience and flexibility to help you define and execute the right approach for your organization, project, and budget.